 When athletes are surveyed as to why they don’t wear mouthguards, results indicate participants believe their mouthguards will affect their breathing.
 However, Rapisura, et al. tested two types of mouthguards with female athletes and found there was no effect on aerobic performance with their subjects with either the custom or prefabricated mouthguards they tested.34

 When considering recommendations, an ideal mouthguard should follow the following recommendations outlined by the Academy for Sports Dentistry (ASD):

-Mouthguards typically are made of thermoplastic copolymer and designed to fit over occlusal and facial surfaces of the maxillary teeth and gingival tissues.36 The American Society for Testing and Materials and the manufacturers of mouthguards have classified the mouthguards into three types:
+Mouthguards typically are made of thermoplastic copolymer and designed to fit over occlusal and facial surfaces of the maxillary teeth and gingival tissues.36 The American Society for Testing and Materials (ASTM) and the manufacturers of mouthguards have classified the mouthguards into three types:

 Your session is about to expire.
 Do you want to continue logged in?

 WARNING!
 You did not finish creating your certificate.
 Please click CONTINUE below to return to your previous page to complete the process.
 Failure to complete ALL the steps will result in a loss of this test score, and you will not receive credit for this course.